I didn’t have the answer, but I needed to get moving regardless.

-I’ve been asking myself this question most insistently since I got into college, when the proverbial path ends and becomes yours to determine.
-It’s an inkling that just hasn’t gone away.
+I’ve been asking myself this question most insistently since I got into college—when the proverbial path ends and becomes yours to determine.
+It has been an inkling that just hasn’t gone away.

 What’s next for living the life I want to live, instead of following the status quo?
 What’s next for what I want instead of just what someone else wants me to do?
-What’s next for a new adventure?
+What’s next for the new adventure?
 What’s next for getting ourselves closer to the free life, figuratively and financially?
 What’s next for the impact I want to make?

 Being okay with not knowing is scary at first and almost necessary for progress to be made.
 It’s all too easy to complain about your situation and stay stagnant in the midst of too many options and indecision.

 There are few mistakes that you can’t learn from, and much more is gained than lost when you introduce new experiences into your life vs just waiting.

 Just waiting, in a time when your inner being is yearning to make progress—to do anything for the sake of doing something—is only prolonging your misery.
 So do yourself a favor and get moving!